yinran100/etherpad-lite/doc/api/embed_parameters.md

 Focuses pad at specific line number and places caret at beginning of this line Special note: Is not a URL parameter but instead of a Hash value

+## focusOnEditor
+ * Boolean

+Default: true
+Disables focus on the editor upon initial page load if set to false.
+Ideal for environments where the pad is embedded amongst other editable content.